Digazz/domino/README.md

 # domino
-Here's a game I made with my classmates in my second term at college.
+Here's a game I made with my classmates in my second semester at college.